 Status: 5/13: First consideration of this recommendation 5/13: JLOSC adopted recommendation 2 with option.
-Recommendation &amp; Status Progress Reporting Recommendation 3: Continued Federal Funding Initiatives DHIN shall continue their work with DMMA to leverage their previously-appropriated state funding for the HCCD by seeking a federal match through the Implementation Advance Planning Document (IAPD) process.
-Option : Should the IAPD process be unsuccessful for any reason, DHIN shall work with JLOSC to ensure that the \$2 million already appropriated funds remain available to DHIN for its work setting up and maintaining the HCCD.
+Recommendation & Status Progress Reporting Recommendation 3: Continued Federal Funding Initiatives DHIN shall continue their work with DMMA to leverage their previously-appropriated state funding for the HCCD by seeking a federal match through the Implementation Advance Planning Document (IAPD) process.
+Option: Should the IAPD process be unsuccessful for any reason, DHIN shall work with JLOSC to ensure that the \$2 million already appropriated funds remain available to DHIN for its work setting up and maintaining the HCCD.
 Status: 5/13: First consideration of this recommendation 5/13: JLOSC adopted recommendation 3 with option.
 December Update: DHIN and DMMA received approval for proposed IAPD from CMS in May 2019.
 DMMA required separate contracting documentation for IAPD.
 DHIN signed the revised contract 12/10/19.
 As of 12/20/2019, DMMA has not countersigned.
-Recommendation &amp; Status Progress Reporting Recommendation 4: Annual HCCD Status Report DHIN shall submit an annual status report, no later than January 1, to the Governor and General Assembly, regarding the HCCD.
+Recommendation & Status Progress Reporting Recommendation 4: Annual HCCD Status Report DHIN shall submit an annual status report, no later than January 1, to the Governor and General Assembly, regarding the HCCD.
 Reports shall include: a.
 Analysis of strengths and weakness of HCCD. b.
 Current status and future plans of HCCD. c.
 Detailed Budget for HCCD operations. d.
 Grant applications and status for HCCD operational funding.
-December Update: A. Strengths and Weaknesses Strengths: Quality and Breadth of Data: Data from Medicaid (FFS and MCO), Medicare FFS, Medicare supplemental, Qualified Health Plans, State Employee Benefits and commercial payers, spanning 1/13 - 10/19 and representing more than half of Delaware residents.
-Collaboration e.
-Status of contracts with vendors supporting HCCD i.
-Collaborative relationships with Payer technical teams with operations. prompt responsiveness to data issues and weekly working f.
-Number of data access requests submitted and granted. group meetings when necessary. ii.
-Availability of consultant analytic resources, subject matter Option 1: The first report shall be submitted no later than January 1, expertise and connections with the national body of 2020. knowledge for APCDs. iii.
-Responsiveness and expertise of technology subcontractor Option 2: The annual reports shall be included on the DHIN website. keeping pace with biweekly (2x/week) action item progress.
-Status: c.
-Cloud Technology Platform 5/13: First consideration of this recommendation i.
-Enables API, ElastiSearch, Amazon Redshift and 5/13: JLOSC adopted recommendation 4 with options 1 and 2. conventional analytic access tools. ii.
-Clinical and claims data available to analytics with a shared enterprise person ID.
-Enables quality and cost metrics for value based health care assessments iii.
-Enables secure portal access for interactive reporting tools d.
-Privacy and Security Controls 2.
-Weaknesses a.
-Financial Sustainability: HCCD is currently dependent on State appropriation and the pending IAPD for matching federal funds. i.
-DHIN has spent more than 40% of the State's \$2 million appropriation for FY20.
-(Because the IAPD funding is contingent on a State match, this remaining amount will need to be carried over into FY21.) ii.
-There is not yet a sustainable business model for the HCCD. b.
-Data Collection from Self-Funded Payers: It's voluntary and comprises 35% of Delaware residents.
-While many analytic studies/reports and data extracts will not be significantly affected, some reports will have a population bias with under-representation of Delawareans employed by state's largest employers. c.
-Workforce: DHIN's current analytic resources are contracted.
-This cannot be sustainable without steady, dedicated revenue.
-DHIN plans to hire its own staff to perform the analytics functions currently contracted (see Workforce below).
+December Update: A. Strengths and Weaknesses 1.
+Strengths: a.
+Quality and Breadth of Data: Data from Medicaid (FFS and MCO), Medicare FFS, Medicare supplemental, Qualified Health Plans, State Employee Benefits and commercial payers, spanning 1/13 - 10/19 and representing more than half of Delaware residents. b.
+Collaboration

+- e.
+Status of contracts with vendors supporting HCCD operations. - f.
+Number of data access requests submitted and granted.

+Option 1: The first report shall be submitted no later than January 1, 2020.

+Option 2: The annual reports shall be included on the DHIN website.

+- 5/13: First consideration of this recommendation - 5/13: JLOSC adopted recommendation 4 with options 1 and 2.